aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 We use the [SageMaker docs](https://sagemaker.readthedocs.io) as the knowledge corpus for this post.
-We convert the html pages on this site into smaller overalapping chunks of information and then convert these chunks into embeddings using the gpt-j-6b model and store the embeddings into OpenSearch.
+We convert the html pages on this site into smaller overlapping chunks of information and then convert these chunks into embeddings using the gpt-j-6b model and store the embeddings into OpenSearch.
 We implement the RAG functionality inside an AWS Lambda function with an Amazon API Gateway to handle routing all requests to